NicoJuicy/LearnML/time_series/time_series_decomposition.md

 5. Lag Plots or Scatter Plots
 6. Autocorrelation Plots

-The focus is on univariate time series, but the techniques are just as applicable to multivariate time series, when you have more than one observation at each time step.
+The focus is on univariate time series, but the techniques are just as applicable to multivariate time series when you have more than one observation at each time step.

 ## Avoid Common Mistakes